top of page

 August - November 2025

-Cameron J Laing is a British-Luxembourgish multi-disciplinary contemporary artist and musician whose transdisciplinary practice investigates the evolving relationship between nature, the environment and technology.
+Cameron J Laing is a British-Luxembourgish multi-disciplinary contemporary artist and musician whose practice investigates the evolving relationship between nature, the environment and technology.

 “My work interrogates the erosion of material authenticity in the digital age, exploring the